chvonrohr/k8s-cicd/35-cicd-project/slides.md

-# ci cd the project
+# CI/CD our project

-1. build contianer
+1. build contianers
 2. push containers to registry
 3. deliver new versions to the cluster